 There were no changes to the laws relating to candidacy procedures in the period under review, and the process remains open, transparent and in line with international best practices.
-However, in October 2017, following revelations that at least seven parliamentarians held citizenship of another country - in most cases by ancestry rather than by birth - the High Court ruled that five parliamentarians were ineligible to serve as members of Australia's parliament.
-This generated considerable political instability.

-Score 10 The right to be a candidate in a federal election is laid down in the Canadian Charter of Rights and Freedoms, with the associated procedures and responsibilities specified in the Canada Elections Act.
+The right to be a candidate in a federal election is laid down in the Canadian Charter of Rights and Freedoms (section 3), with the associated procedures and responsibilities specified in the Canada Elections Act.
 There are virtually no restrictions on becoming a candidate for election.
-Almost all Canadian citizens 18 years old or over can present themselves as candidates for federal elections.
+Almost all Canadian citizens 18 years old or over can stand as candidates for federal elections.
 Exceptions include members of provincial or territorial legislatures, certain judges, election officers, people who were candidates in a previous election but who did not conform to the expense-reporting rules, and persons imprisoned in a correctional institution.
 There is no cost to being a candidate in a federal election.
 A CAD 1,000 deposit is required, but this is reimbursed if the candidate's official agent submits the electoral campaign return after the election within the prescribed time.
 Administrative procedures are not onerous (a nomination form is required containing signatures by either 50 or 100 people residing in the constituency in which the candidate wants to run, with the number depending on the electoral district's population).

-Score 10 Electoral registration procedures are fair and transparent.
+Electoral registration procedures are fair and transparent.
 To establish a political party, three citizens aged 18 or over need to submit the new party's statutes to authorities, backed by 1,000 signatures.
 The 1991 law on political parties and movements establishes conditions to exclude parties lacking democratically elected organs or that aim to remove the democratic foundations of the state, restrict the freedoms of other parties, or threaten morality and public order.
 There are occasional calls to ban the Communist party, but no legal steps have been taken, and there is no consensus that such measures are necessary.
-A total of 39 political groupings took part in the elections to the European Parliament in May 2019, and no conflicts over the registration of candidates occurred.
+A total of 22 political groupings took part in the parliamentary elections in October 2021, and no conflicts over the registration of candidates occurred.
 Since 2012, the president of Czechia has been elected by citizens in a direct election.
 Any citizen with the right to vote who has reached 40 years of age is eligible to run for election for a maximum of two consecutive five-year terms.
+The candidate must gain at least 50,000 confirmed signatures by citizens, 10 signatures by senators or 20 signatures by members of parliament.

-Score 10 The basic rule for candidacy procedures is laid out in section 30 of the Danish constitution: "Any person who is entitled to vote at general (parliamentary) elections shall be eligible for membership of the Folketinget, unless he has been convicted of an act which in the eyes of the public makes him unworthy to be a member of the Folketinget."
+The basic rule for candidacy procedures is laid out in section 30 of the Danish constitution: "Any person who is entitled to vote at general (parliamentary) elections shall be eligible for membership of the Folketinget, unless he has been convicted of an act which in the eyes of the public makes him unworthy to be a member of the Folketinget."
 It is the unicameral parliament (Folketinget) itself, which, in the end, decides whether a conviction makes someone unworthy of membership.
 In practice, political parties play an important role in selecting candidates for elections.
 It is possible to run in an election in a personal capacity, but extremely difficult to be elected that way.
 Given the relatively high number of political parties, it is reasonably easy to become a candidate for a party.
 There is also the possibility of forming a new party.
-New parties have to collect a number of signatures to be able to run, corresponding to 1/175 of the number of votes cast at the last election.
+New parties have to collect a number of signatures to be able to run, corresponding to 1/175 of the number of votes cast at the last election which is currently approximately 22,000 signatures.